The Enforcer (1976 film): Plot

 Callahan and Moore are leaving an autopsy at the Hall of Justice when a bomb explodes in the bathroom.
-The inspectors chase down and capture the bomber, and meet "Big" Ed Mustapha, leader of a black militant group to which the bomber formerly belonged.
-Although Callahan makes a deal with Mustapha for information, McKay arrests him and his followers for the PRSF's crimes, damaging Callahan's credibility.
-Callahan angrily refuses to participate in a televised press conference in which the publicity-seeking mayor intends to commend him and Moore for Mustapha's arrest; McKay then suspends Callahan and takes his badge.
-However, Moore informs Callahan that she will continue to help him in any way she can, and the two share drinks in a sign of mutual respect.
+The inspectors chase down and capture the bomber, and meet "Big" Ed Mustapha, the leader of a black militant group to which the bomber formerly belonged.
+Although Callahan makes a deal with Mustapha for information, McKay arrests his followers and him for the PRSF's crimes, damaging Callahan's credibility.
+Callahan angrily refuses to participate in a televised press conference in which the publicity-seeking mayor intends to commend Moore and him for Mustapha's arrest; McKay then suspends Callahan and takes his badge, but Moore informs Callahan that she will continue to help him in any way she can, and the two share drinks in a sign of mutual respect.

 The PRSF ambushes the mayor's motorcade as he leaves a Giants game at Candlestick Park, killing his bodyguard and aide and taking him hostage with a ransom of $5 million.
 Callahan bails out Mustapha, who gives him the name of a priest who mentored Maxwell; Moore then saves Callahan's life when Wanda (disguised as a nun) tries to shoot him in the back.
-The priest reveals that the PRSF are squatting on Alcatraz Island.
+The priest reveals that the PRSF members are squatting on Alcatraz Island.
 Callahan distracts the gang while Moore frees the mayor, but Maxwell kills her before they can get off the island.
-Callahan avenges Moore by cornering him in an old guard tower and blowing it up with a LAW rocket.
-Ignoring the mayor's profuse gratitude, Callahan abandons him and walks over to his partner's corpse as McKay arrives in a helicopter and announces to the deceased Maxwell that the SFPD will give in to all of his demands.
+Callahan avenges Moore by cornering Maxwell in an old guard tower and blowing it up with a LAW rocket.
+Ignoring the mayor's profuse gratitude, Callahan abandons him and walks over to his partner's corpse as McKay arrives in a helicopter and announces to the now dead Maxwell and his men that the SFPD will give in to all of his demands.